 (860) 685-2888 - email@example.com

-Hired as an adjunct assistant professor of physical education at Wesleyan in 1992, Kate Mullen is in her 23rd year leading the women's basketball program in 2014-15.
+Now an adjunct professor of physical education at Wesleyan, Kate Mullen is in her 24th year leading the women's basketball program in 2015-16.
 Kate guided the team to nine consecutive winning seasons from 2000-2009 with a 153-69 (.689) record during the span, and added three more winning regular-season marks from 2011-12 through 2013-14.
-The Cardinals have appeared in 12 of the last 13 NESCAC tournaments and made two trips to the NCAAs during the stretch.
+The Cardinals have appeared in 12 of the last 14 NESCAC tournaments and made two trips to the NCAAs during the stretch.
 After going 21-4, a team best winning percentage (.840), and earning the second seed in the NESCAC tournament, Kate was voted NESCAC Coach of the Year by her conference peers in 2002-03.
 The 2004-05 campaign led to a 22-5 record, the winningest in team history, while securing an NCAA bid and advancing to the Sweet 16.
 In 2005-06, the team made its second visit to the NCAAs and finished with an 18-8 mark.

 Kate is a veteran of numerous summer basketball camps as a coach and lecturer.
 She is co-owner and director of the Fundamental Basketball Camp held at Wesleyan University.
 A 1978 graduate of Central Connecticut State University, where she was an outstanding three-sport athlete (field hockey, basketball, softball), Kate was inducted into her alma mater's Athletics Hall of Fame in April 2010.
 She earned her master's degree in physical education from Springfield College in 1992.
-As an associate director of athletics at Wesleyan, Kate also teaches physical education activity classes and is currently an adjunct professor at the University.
+As an associate director of athletics at Wesleyan, Kate also teaches physical education activity classes and was just appointed the department's Senior Woman Administrator.